Policy Table of Contents

 NOTE: Due to the COVID-19 Pandemic, students have the option to request that their grade(s) be changed to P/NC (Pass/No Credit) for the Winter 2020, Fall 2020, and Winter 2021 semesters.
-Please see the Pass/No Credit – Winter 2020 and Pass/No Credit – Fall 2020 policies for more details.
+Please see the Pass/No Credit – Winter 2020 and Pass/No Credit – 2020-2021 Academic Year policies for more details.

 Grade Point Average Requirement For Art Education Majors

 In the Art Education program it is the student’s responsibility to maintain a cumulative grade point average of 2.50 at the end of each term.
 Additionally, teacher candidates must maintain a cumulative grade point average of 2.70 in Art Education courses.
 Only grades of “C” or better will be accepted in required art education courses.
 If a student receives a grade of “C-” or below they must retake the course to obtain a grade of “C” or better.
 The higher grade is always recorded for purposes of calculating cumulative GPA.
 The Student Success Center is available for all students seeking assistance with any course content.

 Notification Of Unsatisfactory Academic Progress